Accounting and Reporting by Charities: Statement of Recommended Practice

 Templates to help non-company charities prepare their trustees' annual report and accruals accounts in accordance with Charities SORP FRS 102.
 The pack also includes a trustees' annual report template (SORP FRS 102) and independent examiner's report template (SORP FRS 102).
 Updated in September 2016.

-Guidance giving preparers of charity accounts further information about the changes introduced by the new SORP:
+Suggested solutions to implementation issues and guidance giving preparers of charity accounts further information about the changes introduced by the SORP.
+Includes:

 Trustees' annual report: How to prepare